bigbeno37/gulp-boilerplate/README.md

 Also, Jade makes HTML a breeze.
 In fact, I've even included a basic HTML coditional mixin to make the HTML conditionals (For instance, <--[if lt IE8]>) more intuitive to write.
 I've included some examples of this in the src/index.jade file for you to check out.

+## Notice about C9.io support
+If you aren't planning on using c9.io as your development environment, take a look at lines 22 and 23 of `gulpfile.js`

 ## License
-There is no license.
-Do whatever the fuck you want with this.
+Gulp Boilerplate is licensed under The Unlicense license.
+Basically, so long as you don't hold me liable for anything you do with this, do whatever you want with this.